-- 6.1 Tenancy related complaints i.e., those which are classed as a landlord function, are referred to The Housing Ombudsman Service (HOS), rather than being dealt with by the LGSCO. - 6.2 In 2021-2022 there was just one complaint fully investigated by the HOS.
-The outcome of this investigation which was into a tenant's allegations of problem plumbing noise in her property, was that there was no maladministration.
+- 6.1 Tenancy related complaints i.e., those which are classed as a landlord function, are referred to The Housing Ombudsman Service (HOS), rather than being dealt with by the LGSCO. - 6.2 In 2022-2023 there was just one complaint fully investigated by the HOS.
+This was upheld as follows: